activeloopai/snark-doc/README.md

 ```
 $ snark stop --pod_id kagglepod
 ```

+Use `snark ls` to list your active pods.

 ## File Transfer
 You can push/pull data to the pod by snark pull and snark push.